 Buying Antique Engagement Rings

-Buying an antique engagement ring instead of new ring is a special way to propose marriage, are less expensive and give you the opportunity to find rare and beautiful styles.
+Buying an antique engagement ring instead of a new ring is a special way to propose marriage, are less expensive, and give you the opportunity to find rare and beautiful styles.

 True antique and vintage rings, not reproductions, have an inherent uniqueness and generally become more valuable over time.
 The downside is that most antique rings are not durable enough to endure everyday wear, and diamonds set in older rings are usually not up to the same standards as modern rings.

 When buying an antique ring, it is important to take the ring to an appraiser to make sure that the antique ring is real.
 It is also wise to take the ring to a jeweler to find out about the ring’s integrity.
 Make sure that all the stones are securely mounted and that the ring can be re-sized if necessary.